 Question: How do I Incorporate sex toys into a relationship without demeaning my partner? ~ Prima

 Good question, Prima!
-Sex toys are an important part of a healthy sex life, for men and for women!
+Sex toys are an important part of any healthy sex life for all genders!
 Introducing sex toys and your desire to use them to your partner can seem like a delicate subject, but it’s a talk you need to have!
 The sooner, the better, too.
-Do you already know that your partner will feel demeaned by them, or are you just guessing?
-You might be surprised.
-Some partners are actually over the moon when their partner brings up the prospect of toy play!
+Do you already know (or think) that your partner feels demeaned by them, or are you just guessing?
+You might be surprised…some partners are actually over the moon when their partner brings up the prospect of toy play!
 It can open a whole new world of possibilities for your sex life.
 Toys provide great sexual pleasure, and the fact that you occasionally get that pleasure with the help of toys shouldn’t have to be a secret from your partner.
 Hopefully, he’ll want to join in the fun!

 Sex toys shouldn’t feel threatening or demeaning to your partner; no toy can ever replace the sexual connection you have with a human.
 They are great for self-pleasure and many of them are even more fun for coupled love.
 If you need even more specific ideas about how to have this talk with your partner, check out this post.
 Talk about your desires, what turns you on, and what you both are or are not comfortable with.
 Then go shopping together, online at SexDrive.com or at a Lover’s Lane store near you.
 Our Romance Specialists are trained to honestly and openly help with your (or your partner’s) questions and concerns!
 Then just go have fun, you newly-fledged toy lovers!